webix-hub/docs/data/desktop/custom_serverside.md

 ##Data Saving {#save}

 In essence defining **save** initializes DataProcessor that gets data ready for sending to server and triggers script executing each time changes are made.
-Defaut DataProcessor logic can be [customized](desktop/dataprocessor.md).
+Default DataProcessor logic can be [customized](desktop/dataprocessor.md).

 Script gets changed data in body of POST request.
 For each inserted, updated and deleted record, all properties of its object are sent together with **webix_operation**